-Major earthworks were undertaken to level the sweep of the parade and establish two roadways separated by a broad median area, flanked on either side by a newly planted Anzac Park, and beyond these roads for local traffic.
+Major earthworks were undertaken to level the sweep of the parade and establish two roadways separated by a broad median area, flanked on either side by a newly planted Anzac Park, and beyond these roads for local traffic (see the following figure).

-Figure 35.
-Perspective sketch of Anzac Parade looking towards the Australian War Memorial, 1963-64 Source: NCDC Annual Report 1963-64
+Figure 32.
+Perspective sketch of Anzac Parade looking towards the Australian War Memorial, 1963-64

+Source: NCDC Annual Report 1963-64

-Figure 36.
+Figure 33.
 Perspective sketch of Anzac Parade looking towards Old Parliament House, 1963-64 Source: NCDC Annual Report 1963-64, p.
 6